modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 `]]
 ```

-Okay, let's explain this. [getResourcesTag](/extras/taglister/taglister.getresourcestag) is a wrapper snippet for [getResources](/extras/getresources "getResources") and [getPage](/extras/getpage "getPage") that automatically filters results by a 'tags' Template Variable.
-We want to grab all published Resources within this section (and we can also filter by tag should we pass a `?tag=TagName` parameter into the URL).
+Okay, let's explain this. [getResourcesTag](/extras/taglister/taglister.getresourcestag) is a wrapper snippet for [getResources](/extras/getresources "getResources") and [getPage](/extras/getpage "getPage") that automatically filters results by a "tags" Template Variable.
+By putting `[[*id]]` into the `&parents` property, we are able to grab all of the published Resources in this section.
+Optionally, we can filter by tag should we pass a `?tag=TagName` parameter into the URL: `<a href="[[~34]]?tag=TagName">`.

 Below the getResourcesTag call, we put our pagination links, since by default getResourcesTag only shows 10 posts per page.

+_Notice also the `role="Blog Posts"` attribute on the `nav` element.
+This tells screen readers and other assistive technology that links inside will navigate the Blog Posts.
+You can read more about how best to use this [here: MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Navigation_Role#Best_practices)_

 ### Setting up the blogPost Chunk

-In that call, we also have a property called '&tpl' which we set to 'blogPost'.
+In that call, we also have a property called "&tpl" which we set to "blogPost".
 This is our Chunk that shows each result of our blog post listings.
 It should contain this:

 ```php
 <article>